Scientific Program

 Advanced Crystallography

-NSF’s ChemMatCARS – Advanced Crystallography program is delicated to small-molecule single crystal X-ray diffraction.
+ChemMatCARS – Advanced Crystallography program is dedicated to small-molecule single crystal X-ray diffraction.
 The diffractometers are pre-aligned internally and can be moved into the beam when required.
 This flexibility allows us to take advantage of beam availability at short notice, a capability that has been used extensively in user experiments.

-Liquid Surface/Interface X-ray Scattering
+Liquid Interface X-ray Scattering

-Used to investigate dynamical and structural properties of surfaces and interfaces in a variety of liquid systems.
+Liquid Interface X-ray Scattering is used to investigate dynamical and structural properties of surfaces and interfaces in a variety of liquid systems.

-Anomalous Small Angle X-ray Scattering
+Anomalous Small and Wide Angle X-ray Scattering

-Focuses on element specific structural study of soft-matter in nano-dimensions.
+Anomalous Small and Wide Angle X-ray Scattering focuses on element specific structural study of soft-matter in nano-dimensions.

 Yu-Sheng Chen